home-assistant/home-assistant.io/source/_components/sensor.netatmo.markdown

 footer: true
 logo: netatmo.png
 ha_category: Weather
-ha_iot_class: "Cloud Polling"
+ha_iot_class: Cloud Polling
 ha_release: 0.11
 ---

 ### {% linkable_title Basic Configuration %}

 The `netatmo` sensor platform is consuming the information provided by a [Netatmo Weather Station](https://www.netatmo.com/en-us/weather/weatherstation) or a
 [Netatmo Home Coach](https://www.netatmo.com/en-us/aircare/homecoach) [Netatmo](https://www.netatmo.com) devices.

 To enable the Netatmo sensor, you have to set up [netatmo](/components/netatmo/), this will use discovery to add your sensor.